rvm-courses/plane-classification/README.md

-# plane-classification
+# Identify planes from pictures

-Classify plane from pictures
+Classify plane from pictures.